 I want to say, over the years my husband (now ex) got back on track and is now doing very well professionally, which is heartening and important to our family on many levels.
 But, the best part about witnessing this is not the financial success or the freedoms he’s been able to afford himself and our daughter, but the softness that grew inside the parts of him that broke.
 We don’t always choose the circumstances that break us, but we do choose our response.
 We decide whether to harden and shut down to protect ourselves from further pain, or move toward the experience and let it shape us into someone more open, compassionate, and willing.
 You know the difference—we both know people who’ve gone either way.

 You said you can’t start something new at 37, and I wonder where you got that idea?
 You know how old I was when I got sober?
 Same as you, 37.
 You know how old I was when I started a new career?
 38. You might jump to say my circumstances must be different than yours in some way, or that I am special, or have secret stashes of money somewhere, or more resources, or…something.
 But I can assure you I do not.
 All I have is the gift of sobriety and a hunger to keep going no matter what, and I know you already have one of those things.
-You're worried you don't have some kind of magic Holly has, but you do.
-If you didn't, you wouldn't see it in her.
+You're worried you don't have some kind of magic, but you do.
+If you didn't, you wouldn't see it in others.

 There’s a Goethe poem called "The Holy Longing."
 I don’t pull out often because it’s pretty dark and really powerful.
 I think this it’s right for you, though.
 It captures everything I know to be true about what you’re going through in just a few lines at the end:

 And so long as you haven’t experienced this:

 You said you feel as though you’re dying, and my dear, you are.
 Parts of you are dying unto themselves because that is how we go from being someone who exists to someone who lives.